 The service concluded with Jerry and DJ each turning over a shovel full of dirt to officially begin the new project.

-Once again, growth is in Fairmount’s future.
-The preliminary groundwork has been completed for the new, four-story, Wheat Ridge Apartments project, with groundbreaking planned for the summer of 2018.
-The building will be constructed in the space between the Wheat Ridge Personal Care building and the Home Messenger/Muddy Creek Farm Library (where the annual Benefit Auctions have been held).
+The new Wheat Ridge Apartment project is underway!
+Paul Risk Construction began work July 24, launching the 4-story, 45-unit building in the space between the Wheat Ridge Personal Care building and the Home Messenger/Muddy Creek Farm Library (where the annual Benefit Auctions have been held).
+To learn more and follow construction progress, please click on the following link: http://behindthebuild.com/fairmount

-The four-story building, designed by RLPS and constructed by Paul Risk Construction, will offer 11 apartment floor plans, each with its own private patio or balcony.
+The building, designed by RLPS, will offer 11 apartment floor plans, each with its own private patio or balcony.
 Sizes will range from a 510-square-foot studio to a 1,416-square-foot, two-bedroom unit with two full bathrooms.
-Each common area in the building will include a gathering room with a full kitchen, a dining room, library and wellness room.
-Storage areas, will be available on the lower level.
+Each apartment will have a patio or balcony, and common areas in the building will include a gathering room with a full kitchen, a dining room, library and wellness room.
+Storage areas will be available on the lower level.

 Many of the apartments have already been reserved.
 However, you still have time to secure an apartment.
 Please contact Mitchell at 717.354.1810 or mitchellh@FairmountHomes.org to arrange a personal meeting and learn more about the new apartments.